mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

-# Software framework representing a simple worfklow system in .NET Core
+# How to create a software framework representing a simple worfklow system in C#

 ## Introduction

-The recent trend to deliver features as part of the bigger software platform which provides common functionality, infrastructure and user experience helps to simplify an implementation of such features.
-The features can be focused on implementation of concrete business requirements.
-It helps to deliver features faster and with less code.
-But this is also creating a high dependency on the platform code which is often shared and reused by all features.
-Such platform code becomes the crucial part of the software.
-The good platform code should be flexible enough not only to support all existing requirements, but it should be able to support a wide variety of new business requirements with fewer possible modifications.
-Its limitations can also become a feature blocker.
+The recent trend to deliver features as part of the bigger software platform becomes prevalent.
+Such a platform provides common functionality, shared infrastructure, and a uniform user experience intended to be reused by features.
+This offloads the code needed for the implementation of features, which can be focused on concrete business requirements.
+This approach helps to deliver features faster and with less effort.
+But it also creates a high dependency of features on the platform.
+Such the platform becomes a crucial part of the software.
+The platform limitations can be also blockers to the delivery of features.
+The good platform code should cover all existing features requirements.
+But moreover, it needs to be flexible enough to support a wide variety of new features requirements with fewer possible modifications.
 Implementation of successful platforms is often a challenge also for experienced teams.

-Platforms are often built by using of smaller software frameworks, which are abstractions providing a generic functionality which can be selectively changed by additional user code.
-In following lines, I will share a very small but powerful C# implementation of the software framework which represents a simple workflow system.
+Platforms are often built by using smaller software frameworks.
+The software framework is an abstraction providing a generic functionality that can be selectively changed by additional user code.
+In the following lines, I will share how to create a software framework representing a simple workflow system with a very small but powerful C# implementation in .NET Core.

 ## Sample workflow
-The sample demonstrates a concrete instance of workflow consisting of 3 steps, which should be automatically executed as part of the onboarding process for a new employee.
+The sample demonstrates a concrete workflow, which should be automatically executed as part of the onboarding process for a new employee.
+The new employee typically gets a new user record in the corporate AD.
+This event can be a trigger for our workflow.

-The system should send 2 different welcome mails, one to new user and another to existing users.
-Finally, it should trigger a background job which will add the new user into particular AD group (e.g. “All employees”).
+The worfklow consists of 3 steps.
+First, the system sends two different welcome emails, one to the new user and another to existing users.
+Finally, it triggers a background job, which will add the new user into a particular AD group (e.g. “All employees”).

 ![Sample workflow](assets/images/SampleWorkflow.png)

 ## Abstraction
-First, we need to think about when making abstraction is to find out similarities and common functionality which can be covered by generic framework code.
-From the sample workflow above, we can tell that the whole workflow consists of steps which are executed sequentially in the defined order.
-For the simplicity, we will not support execution of steps parallelly.
-Imagine, that step can be any custom functionality which can be executed by the framework.
-The framework controls the flow of the program and provides a common handling of failures and cross cutting concerns.
+First, we need to think about when making abstraction is to find out a common functionality which can be covered by generic framework code.
+Consider the sample workflow above.
+We can tell that the whole workflow consists of some steps, which are executed sequentially.
+For simplicity, our framework will not support the execution of steps in parallel.

+The common framework functionality is the execution of given steps in the defined order.
+The basic framework doesn't care about the functionality of individual steps and the step is just an abstraction.
+Imagine, that the step can be any custom functionality that can be executed by the framework.
+The framework controls the flow of the program, provides common handling of failures, and solves cross-cutting concerns.

-On the other side, there are differences in the functionality of individual steps.
-First two steps with sending mail functionality are very similar (they are just sending different mails).
-But the third step with the trigger background job functionality is completely different.
-It naturally categorizes steps from sample workflow into two types.
-Each of them has its specific parameters.
+But from the sample workflow, we can identify differences in the functionality of individual steps.
+The first two steps with sending mail functionality are very similar (they are just sending different emails).
+But the third step, which triggers background work, is completely different.
+So, we can identify two types of steps, each of them having its custom functionality.

 ## Workflow definition
-The framework requires a worfklow definition as an input.
-The definition is provided as JSON and uses [workflow framework model](Workflow.Framework.Model).
+The framework requires a definition of steps which will be executed as an input.
+It will be called a worfklow definition and it can be parsed from a JSON file.

-The sample workflow can be represented by following JSON definition:
+The sample workflow can be represented by the following JSON worfklow definition:

 ```
 {